polterguy/polterguy.github.io/documentation/magic/index.md

 This endpoint returns the authorisation requirements for all endpoints in the system.
 It does not take arguments.
 It returns one item for each Hyperlambda endpoint in the system, with its associated verb, and a list of roles the user must belong to in order to invoke the endpoint.
 The endpoint can be invoked by anyone, and does not have any authorisation requirements.
+Notice, this endpoint caches its result for 5 minutes, implying changes done to the authorisation requirements of your endpoints will not be accessible for clients for 5 minutes after your changes have been applied.

 #### GET magic/system/auth/generate-token

 This endpoint allows you to generate a token on behalf of another user, by providing a username, allowing you to impersonate another user in the system.
-The endpoint also allows you to generate a _"reset password"_ JWT token, you can send on email to the registered user, to allow the user to change his or her password.
+The endpoint also allows you to generate a _"reset password"_ JWT token you can send on email to the registered user, to allow the user to change his or her password.
+The endpoint can only be invoked by a root user.
 The endpoint takes the following arguments.

 * __[username]__ - Username of user to impersonate
 * __[reset-password]__ - If true will generate a reset password token

+This endpoint might be changed in a future version of Magic, to make sure we separate the two distinctly different workflows related to creating a _"reset-password_" type of token, and creating an impersonate user type of token.

 #### PUT magic/system/auth/imprison

 This endpoint allows you to _"imprison"_ a user in your system.
 When a user is imprisoned, the user cannot login to the system for as long as the user is _"imprisoned"_.
+This endpoint can only be invoked by a root user, and the endpoint relies upon scheduled tasks to release users imprisoned, so the endpoint will not function correctly unless scheduled tasks are enabled in the system.
 The endpoint takes the following JSON payload.

 ```json
 {